GauravPatel89/GauravPatel89.github.io/blogs/speedup_aws_lambda_deployment.md

 Our solution will consist of 3 steps.
 1. Create deployment package
 2. Create Lambda Layer
-3. Devlop ecample Lambda function utilizing our Lambda Layer
+3. Develop example Lambda function utilizing our Lambda Layer

+Here we go...

+#### 1. Create Deployment Package
+In this step we create deployed zip file containing python packages we want to deploy on our AWS Lambda Layer.
+Steps are as follows.

+  a.